About Webhooks

-Webhooks allow you to build or set up integrations, which subscribe to certain events in Integrator.
-When one of those events is triggered, we'll send a HTTP POST or GET request to the webhook's configured URL.
-Webhooks can be used to update your external system about events happening in the Integrator.
+Webhooks allow you to build or set up integrations, which subscribe to certain events in Etlworks.
+When one of those events is triggered, we'll send an HTTP POST

 Webhooks require a few configuration options before you can make use of them.
 We'll go through each of these settings below.